-Amber Initiated medicines must also meet the following criteria:
+Amber Specialist Initiation medicines must also meet both of the following:

-3. Requires short to medium term specialist prescribing and monitoring of efficacy or toxicity until the patient's dose is stable
+- 1. Requires specialist assessment to enable patient selection. - 2.
+Following specialist assessment, the medicine is suitable for prescribing in Primary Care. - 3.
+Requires short to medium term specialist prescribing and monitoring of efficacy or toxicity, or depending on the drug until the patient's dose is stable.